Historical Armenian population: 19th and early 20th century

+Estimates

+Various 19th century scholars, both Western and Armenian, provided estimates for the global Armenian population, with the majority of estimates clustering around 4–5 million.

+Russian historian Vladimir Kabuzan (1996) estimated up to 2 million Armenians worldwide by the early 19th century, including 1.6 million in Turkey (including about 100,000 in the European part); about 70,000 in Persia; 3,000 in Egypt, 2,500 in Afghanistan; nearly 13,000 in the Austrian Empire (including 5,800 in Galicia, 1,000 in Hungary, and 5,500 in Transylvania).
+Of the 133,000 Armenians in the Russian Empire, 107,000 lived in the Transcaucasus before the Russo-Persian War of 1826–28 and Russo-Turkish War of 1828–29.
+By the 1860s, more than 530,000 Armenians lived in the Russian Empire, of whom nearly 480,000 were in Transcaucasia.

 August von Haxthausen quoted Catholicos Nerses V (then archbishop) as having told him in 1843 that he can assert with confidence the existence of more than eight million Armenians worldwide, including 30,000 Catholic Armenians in the Russian Caucasus.

 In 1847 John Wilson estimated the total Armenian population at 2.5 million, with 1 million in the Russian Empire, 1 million in the Ottoman Empire and 0.5 million in Persia and "other distant lands."
 He quoted the figures provided by Lucas Balthazar, the "intelligent editor" of the Smyrna-based Armenian newspaper The Dawn of Ararat, (Note: Ղուկաս Պալդազարեան of «Արշալոյս Արարատեան», Arshaluys Araratian) who estimated 5 million Armenians overall, with 2 million in Russia, 2 million in Turkey and 1 million in Persia, India and elsewhere.

 The 9th edition of the Encyclopædia Britannica (1875) cited Édouard Dulaurier's estimates c.
 1850: approximately four millions Armenians in the world, including 2,500,000 in the Ottoman Empire, 1,200,000 in the Russian Empire, 25,000 in the Austrian Empire, 150,000 in Persia and Azerbaijan, 25,000 in continental India and the Archipelago of Asia, and the remainder of 100,000 scattered in various countries.

 Richard Robert Madden wrote in 1862 that the Armenian population worldwide is estimated at 4 million, of whom an estimated 2,400,000 in the Ottoman Empire ("an approximate computation, and probably below the truth"), 900,000 in the Russian Empire, 600,000 in Persia, 40,000 in India and "other realms of Asia", and 60,000 in "various European countries."